Honda Accord (Japan and Europe eighth generation): Accord Type S

-The Type S runs with the beefed-up iDTEC 2.2 diesel engine which now has 180 PS.
+The Type S runs with the improved iDTEC 2.2 diesel engine which now has 180 PS.
 The increased power is due to a modified turbo, cylinder head and larger intercooler.
 Also, the radiator has grown in size.
 In addition, the clutch has been updated to handle the increased torque of 380 Nm over the standard 350 Nm.

-The front brake discs on the Type S are larger in diameter than the saloon versions being 320 mm Ø the 150ps versions have 300 mm Ø Front discs.
+The front brake discs on the Type S are larger in diameter than the saloon versions being 320 mm Ø the 150ps versions have 300 mm Ø Front discs, using twin piston brake calipers (instead of single).
+Note: this larger brake setup is used for all Australian-delivered Accord Euros regardless of specification.

 Other Type S additions are red lighting in the dash and in the courtesy lights in the footwells and in the map lighting binnacle.

 In addition to increased power, the torque is now up from 350 Nm to 380 Nm.

 Honda Accord Mugen 24sc

 It is a concept car with a supercharged K24A inline four engine, 6-speed manual transmission, 245/35R19 tires.
 The vehicle was unveiled at the 2009 Tokyo Auto Salon.